Ouxsoft/LHTML/docs/README.md

 ##### XPath Expression
 A Module is instantiated as object when elements are found within the document using XPath expressions.
-Only Modules defined in the parser config that are found within the document are turned to objects.
+Only Modules defined in the processor config that are found within the document are turned to objects.

 | Type | Example | Description |
 | --- | --- | --- |